iFixit/itbrokeand.ifixit.com/_posts/2013-07-21-csrf-how-we-do-it.md

 At the very least, that's just more boiler-plate code that slows development progress.
-At the worst, you may forget to add the CSRF `<input>` tag to some seldom-used forms and they'll efectively be broken.
+At the worst, you may forget to add the CSRF `<input>` tag to some seldom-used forms and they'll effectively be broken.

 ### Our approach to prevention
 We use javascript to dynamically set a cookie